Sundae2608/Independent-Financial-Analysis/README.md

 # Independent-Financial-Analysis
-This repository contains useful independent financial analysis that I have done in the past 6 months
+This repository contains useful independent financial analysis that I have done.
+They mostly showcase my analysis in the format of a Jupyter Notebook